dataclay/event-scripts/README.md

 # Registering scripts with events
 Register script files or commands to listen for specific events that are broadcast by Templater.
-You can [do this within the *Templater Preferences* dialog](#Registering-shell-within-the-Templater-Preferences-dialog) or [via the command line interface](#Registering-shell-scripts-within-the-CLI-options-file) within the `templater-options.json` file.
+You can [do this within the *Templater Preferences* dialog](#reg-shell-scripts-dialog) or [via the command line interface](#Registering-shell-scripts-within-the-CLI-options-file) within the `templater-options.json` file.

 ### Registering Shell Scripts
+<a name="reg-shell-scripts-dialog"></a>
 ##### Registering shell scripts within the *Templater Preferences* dialog
 > 1. In the *Templater Preferences* dialog, in the *Bot Settings* group, click **Setup Shell Commands**.
 > 2. In the *Register Shell Scripts with Events* dialog that opens, select a Templater event group to show available events associated with that group.